mjclemente/mjclemente.github.io/_posts/2018-07-15-create-docker-nodes-on-digitalocean-with-shell-script.md

 ## Setting up a DigitalOcean Account

 I'm going to be using actual remote VMs for these examples, as I've found this imparts far more practice knowledge than a local setup with VirtualBox, Hyper-V, or a single node swarm.
-If you'd like to follow along, you'll also need an account with DigitalOcean (You can get [$10 off if you sign up using my referral link](https://m.do.co/c/cd8c044be956).)
+If you'd like to follow along, you'll also need an account with DigitalOcean (You can get a [$100 promo if you sign up using my referral link](https://m.do.co/c/8acbd6928587).)

 After signing up, confirming your email, and providing your credit card information, DigitalOcean takes you to a page where you can create Droplets (VMs). _We're not going to do that_, because we want to handle Droplet creation programmatically.